kunak-cloud/Kunakcloud-API-REST-use-case-example/README.md

 No. Docker read the file 'requirements.txt' and the container does the job of importing the libraries

 ### Data protection ###
 Under 'variables.py' and 'password.txt' files, we can find sensitive data (password, username, etc.).
-In case you make the files public, it is recommended to leave the user, passwords, credentials, serial numbers and sensors empty
+In case you make the files public, it is recommended to leave the user, passwords, credentials, serial numbers and sensors empty.
+- app > variables.py : Contain the username, password and url prefix.
+- app > db > password.txt : Contain the password for accessing the postgres databas

 ### How to remove the Postgres Database:
 In Docker Desktop: